donkey-hotei/chat-galactic/README.md

-### p2p-galactic: a P2P chatroom application using WebRTC
+### chat-galactic: a P2P chatroom application using WebRTC